 How to build a dam?

 Dams are built across medium to large rivers or streams that pass considerable amounts of water.
-Since dam constructions are very costly projects and often require deforestation of some areas, they need to be carried out meticulously.
+Since dam constructions are very costly projects and often require deforestation in some areas, they need to be carried out meticulously.
 The steps to building a dam are as follows:

 Dewater the riverbed:

 The very first step to build a dam is dewatering the riverbed.
 This is done by diverting the water from where the dam has to be erected.
 Engineers accomplish this by directing water through tunnels.
-The tunnels should have adequate depth so that it won’t cause the banks to get flooded.
-The river does not need to be emptied, but the water level should be minimum for the work to take place.
+The tunnels should have adequate depth so that they won’t cause the banks to get flooded.
+The river does not need to be emptied, but the water level should be minimal for the work to take place.

 Prepare a strong foundation bed